Test for Echo: Songs

 "Test for Echo" features lyrical contributions from Pye Dubois who had also written lyrics for three Rush songs prior.
 Lee said the words reflect the group's current situation at the time.
 Lifeson plays a Les Paul Custom guitar and described the song as "pure Rush".

 "Driven" was written entirely on Lee's bass guitar and features three separate bass tracks.
 Lifeson said that Peart played "a little bit back on the beat" which gave the song a "heavier character" and caused Lee and himself to adjust their parts to fit his drums.

 "Half the World" features Lifeson playing a 10-string mandola which he had played to get a feel for the instrument, but found it changed the song's personality completely.
 He presented it to Lee who expressed initial doubts as it displayed an unusual texture, but grew to like it.

 "Time and Motion" originated from a set of lyrics that Peart had written, after which Lee and Lifeson worked on music for it which developed quickly.
 They wanted to dramatise the first lyrical phrase by incorporating major chords, but Lee said a first version of the track was put together some years prior, but never used.

 Lee described "Dog Years" as "a bit punky".

 "Limbo" is an instrumental track that was pieced together from different bits of ideas that the group had sketched out but remained unused.

 Lifeson picked "Resist" as one of his favourite tracks, and among the best Rush had ever recorded.

 Artwork

 The cover displays an inuksuk, native to Canada.
 Created by the Inuit, an inuksuk is a stone figure in the shape of a human used to mark a food cache, hunting ground or a place where someone lost their life.

 Release

 The album was premiered in its entirety during a two-hour syndicated radio special on WRCX in Chicago, on September 5, 1996.

 Reception

 The AllMusic reviewer, Stephen Thomas Erlewine, gave Test for Echo three out of five stars, saying that Rush has "rarely played better in the past ten years than they have on Test for Echo".
 Rolling Stone argued, "the buffed guitar and synthesizer contours of Test for Echo are welcome relief from the bland din of modern-rock celebrities like Dishwalla."

+In a retrospective analysis, Geddy Lee stated in Rush: An Oral History, Uncensored that Test for Echo was a "strange record" saying "Test for Echo was a strange record in a sense.
+It doesn’t really have a defined direction.
+I kind of felt like we were a bit burnt creatively.
+It was a creative low time for us."